Loki-waterAIC/Parcels/README.md

 Follow along with the PDF.

+If not following along in the PDF, start from commands.cs

 ## NOTES

 Make sure the files you want to use, Commands.cs and Active.cs, are specified in the .csproj file.